 - Encourage an individual to come to or reside in the United States.4

-Human trafficking for sexual servitude includes transporting people for the purpose of coercing them to engage in commercial sexual activity.
+Human trafficking for sexual servitude includes transporting people for the purpose of coercing them to engage in a commercial sexual activity.
 Human sex trafficking is a class 3 felony; however, it can be a class 2 felony if it involves victims under the age of 18.
 Penalties include up to 16 or more years in prison and fines.
 A conviction all requires mandatory registration as a sex offender.

 Imprisoning another person or moving them from one place to another by force or unlawful persuasion is kidnapping.
 The penalties for kidnapping depend on whether the kidnapper held the victim for ransom.
 In some cases, first-degree kidnapping can result in prison for up to 48 years if a deadly weapon was involved.

 Sexual assault or rape involves the unwanted sexual penetration on another person.
 The penalties for sexual assault may depend on whether force was used, or the victim was drugged.
-It also depends on the ages of the victim and perpetrator.
+It also depends on the ages of the victim and the perpetrator.
 Sexual assault may require registration as a sex offender.

 Racketeering activity includes a pattern of criminal activity which often involve gangs or organized crime.
 This can include illegal gambling, prostitution, and human trafficking.
-Racketeering is a class 2 felony, with penalties including up to 24 years in prison and up to $1 million in fines.
+Racketeering in Colorado is a class 2 felony, with penalties including up to 24 years in prison and up to $1 million in fines.

 Call us for help...